bigwiv/Biopython-cn/chr17.rst

 useful technique for superimposing multiple links.
 However, in this case a shaded color scheme should be avoided.

-17.1.12??Further options
+17.1.12  Further options
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can control the tick marks to show the scale ¨C after all every graph
+You can control the tick marks to show the scale â€“ after all every graph
 should show its units, and the number of the grey-track labels.

 Also, we have only used the ``FeatureSet`` so far.
 GenomeDiagram also